realA10001986/VSR/README.md

 In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

-You can also install the VSR's audio data on this page; download the current sound-pack, extract it and select the resulting VSRA.bin file in the bottom file selector.
+You can also install the VSR's sound-pack on this page; download the current sound-pack, extract it and select the resulting VSRA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

 Note that either a firmware or audio data can be uploaded at once, not both at the same time.